-Would you like relief from emotional pain?
+Are you seeking grief counseling?
+Would you like to find relief from emotional pain?
 Do you find yourself stuck in grief and needing a way out?
 Have you grieved long enough?

 There is a talk component to the retreat, but also a deeply healing body component.
 Our feelings get stuck at the body level.
-Grief shows up, for example, in a heavy heart, a sluggish, tired body, an aching stomach, a bone weariness.
+Grief shows up, for example, in a heavy heart, a sluggish, a tired, exhausted body, an aching stomach, a bone weariness, etc.

 While the power and depth of the group healing work cannot be duplicated through verbal counseling, counseling can be very helpful, especially when we combine the verbal talking with practices that include our whole self...body, feelings, perceptions, intuitions, thoughts, etc.